Blood Drive for Sickle Cell Disease and Maternal Health

 In 2021, The American Red Cross launched a national initiative to reach more blood donors who are Black to help patients with sickle cell disease and improve health outcomes.
 In the U.S., it is estimated that over 100,000 people have sickle cell disease and may require regular blood transfusions throughout their lifetime.
 Blood transfusions are essential in managing the very real pain and long-term health of those with sickle cell disease, and blood donations from individuals of the same race or similar ethnicity and blood type are the most effective way to help patients experiencing a sickle cell crisis.
 Since the majority of people with sickle cell are of African descent, blood donations from Black individuals are critical in helping those suffering from this disease.

-Sponsored by The American Red Cross, Sickle Cell Disease Association of Illinois, National Pan-Hellenic Council of Chicago and the Chicago Teachers Union Foundation, the event combined blood donation with learning about sickle cell anemia’s impact via a panel discussion.
+Sponsored by The American Red Cross, Sickle Cell Disease Association of Illinois, National Pan-Hellenic Council of Central Suburban Chicago, Chicago Teachers Union, and the Chicago Teachers Union Foundation.

 The American Red Cross Blood Drive